gilbertmunuotz/gilbertmunuotz/README.md

 - 📫 How to reach me **officialgilbert24@gmail.com**  -->

 <!-- - ⚡ Fun fact😅 -->
-**If You think AI will Replace Developers then You are NOT a developer**
+**If You think AI will Replace Programmers then You are NOT a programmer**

 <!--
 <h3 align="left">Connect with me:</h3>